mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 **neutrophil**
 A type of white blood cell that is one of the first cell types to travel to the site of an infection.
 Neutrophils help fight infection by ingesting microorganisms and releasing enzymes that kill the microorganisms.

-**non steroidal**
+**nonsteroidal**
 A drug that does not contain a steroid.

 **NSAID**
-A drug that decreases fever, swelling, pain, and redness.
-Also called non steroidal anti inflammatory drug.
+A medication that decreases fever, swelling, pain, and redness.
+Also called nonsteroidal anti inflammatory drug.

 **orally**
 By mouth; e.g., a medication to be taken orally is one that is swallowed.

-**outpatients**
+**outpatient**
-A patient who visits a health care facility for diagnosis or treatment without spending the night.
+A patient who visits a healthcare facility for diagnosis or treatment without spending the night.
 Sometimes called a day patient.

 **pedicure**
 A beauty treatment where toenails are trimmed/shaped and sometimes polished or painted.